Proto-Austroasiatic language: Origin and dispersal

-Theories of the Austroasiatic homeland and dispersal have evolved rapidly in the 21st century.

 Paul Sidwell (2009) suggested that the likely homeland of Austroasiatic is in the Mekong River region, and that the family is not as old as frequently assumed, dating to perhaps 2,000 BCE.

-However, Peiros (2011) criticized Sidwell's 2009 riverine dispersal hypothesis heavily and claimed many contradictions.
+However, Ilia Peiros (2011) criticized Sidwell's 2009 riverine dispersal hypothesis heavily and claimed many contradictions.
 He showed with his analysis that the homeland of Austroasiatic is somewhere near the Yangtze.
 He suggests the Sichuan Basin as likely homeland of proto-Austroasiatic before they migrated to other parts of central and southern China and then into Southeast Asia.
 He further suggests that the family must be as old as proto-Austronesian and proto-Sino-Tibetan or even older.

-Georg van Driem (2011) proposed that the homeland of Austroasiatic is somewhere in southern China.
-He suggested that the region around the Pearl River (China) is the likely homeland of the Austroasiatic languages and people.
+George van Driem (2011) proposed that the homeland of Austroasiatic was in the Brahmaputra basin.
 He further suggested, based on genetic studies, that the migration of Kra–Dai people from Taiwan replaced the original Austroasiatic language but the effect on the people was only minor.
 Local Austroasiatic speakers adopted Kra-Dai languages and partially their culture.

-The linguists Sagart (2011) and Bellwood (2013) supported the theory of an origin of Austroasiatic along the Yangtze river in southern China.
+Laurent Sagart (2011) and Peter Bellwood (2013) supported the theory of an origin of Austroasiatic along the Yangtze river in southern China.

 Genetic and linguistic research in 2015 about ancient people in East Asia suggest an origin and homeland of Austroasiatic in today southern China or even further north.